-- Single or tandem autologous stem cell transplant - O Standard or reduced intensity conditioning allogeneic stem cell transplant
+- Single or tandem (back-to-back) autologous stem cell transplant - O Standard or reduced intensity conditioning allogeneic stem cell transplant

 Autologous Stem Cell Transplantation.
 The patient's own stem cells are collected for this type of stem cell transplant.
-If needed, a doctor may use plerixafor (Mozobil®)-which is FDA approved for use in combination with a granulocyte colony-stimulating factor (G-CSF)-to help mobilize stem cells and move them into the peripheral blood for collection.
+These collected cells are eventually transfused back into the patient's bloodstream.
+If needed, a doctor may use special medications to help mobilize stem cells and move them into the peripheral blood for collection.
 "Mobilizing" stem cells means stimulating them to move from the marrow into the bloodstream, so that enough cells can be collected for an autologous transplant.
 The patient is then treated with high doses of chemotherapy, typically melphalan.

-After chemotherapy, the stem cells are returned to the patient's bloodstream by intravenous (IV) infusion (similar to a blood transfusion).
+After chemotherapy, the stem cells are returned to the patient's bloodstream by intravenous (IV) infusion (similar to a blood transfusion) to facilitate recovery from the effects of the chemotherapy.
 The goal is to "rescue" the bone marrow from the effects of the high doses of chemotherapy, infusing healthy stem cells in order to restore normal blood cell production.
-This procedure is associated with good response rates and remains the standard of care, after completion of induction therapy, for eligible patients.
-However, it is not appropriate for all patients and is not a cure for myeloma.
+This procedure is associated with good response rates and remains the standard of care after completion of induction therapy, for eligible patients as determined by the transplant team.
+However, autologous transplant is not appropriate for all patients and is not a cure for myeloma.

 Patients should discuss the benefits and risks of any procedure with their doctors.
 Response to the transplant is measured by the standard tests used to monitor myeloma treatment, such as blood, urine protein and bone marrow tests and imaging studies.
 Myeloma patients who have undergone an autologous transplant may require maintenance therapy.

 Tandem Autologous Stem Cell Transplantation.
 This term refers to a planned second course of high-dose chemotherapy and stem cell transplant within 6 months of the first course.
-According to recent studies, this should only be considered as a treatment option in patients who fail to achieve a good response with the first transplant, or in select patients with high-risk cytogenetic features, such as deletion 17p or del(17p).
+According to recent studies, this should only be considered as a treatment option in patients who fail to achieve a good response with the first transplant, in select patients with high-risk cytogenetic features, such as deletion 17p (del[17p]), or for patients with plasma cell leukemia.